jonas089/articles/02-starks.md

 Note that in production systems we add random coefficients for extra security.

 ## LDE - Low degree extension
-We use low degree extension (LDE) to evaluate our constraints at `Ti(x), x∈H'`, where H' is a shifted, extended domain that intersects our original domain / roots of unity H.
+We use low degree extension (LDE) to evaluate our constraints at `T(x), x∈H'`, where H' is a shifted, extended domain that intersects our original domain / roots of unity H.

 Remember that our constraints evaluate to 0 over the original domain, because they are satisfied for the computation trace.
 This is not the case for evaluations `C(T(x), T(gx), ...)` over the extended domain `x∈H'`.